A High-Resolution View of Fast Radio Burst Host Environments: Summary Conclusions

 The sensitivity of {\it HST} additionally enables constraints on possible alternative host galaxy candidates; we find it improbable that there exists a satellite or background galaxy at the FRB locations, strengthening the associations with the brighter, putative hosts identified in ground-based imaging for this sample.
 We explore the FRB site properties in terms of star formation rate (near-UV) and stellar mass (IR) surface densities, finding that the locations are not particularly enhanced in either property compared to the global values of their hosts (although few measurements exist for the star formation rate densities).
 Finally, we find that 5/8 FRB host galaxies in the sample have spiral arm features, and that these FRBs are consistent with the locations of those spiral arms (albeit inconsistent with locations on the {\it brightest} peaks of these spiral arms).
 If there is a dominant progenitor population among this tested distribution, we thus do not find strong support for a connection to the most massive (stripped-envelope) stars, or events which require kicks and long delay times.

 The promise of sub-arcsecond localized FRBs in solving the progenitor question is being realized, in part, with the first population studies of their local and host galaxy environments.
 Such precisely-localized FRBs are and will continue to be detected at growing rates.
 As the number of secure associations continues to increase, we will be able to make significant progress toward understanding their progenitors, as well as connecting the properties of FRBs to those of their host galaxies.
-Larger sample sizes of FRBs with high-resolution imaging, enabled by space-based facilities such as {\it HST} and {\it JWST} will also be crucial in understanding if there is a single, dominant progenitor channel or multiple contributing channels.
+The current sample of well-localized FRBs is admittedly small, much less those with high-resolution imaging.
+Moreover, the current sample with secure host galaxies is subject to various selection biases which have been mentioned throughout this paper.